Akwinde/TandemRepoDemo/README.md

 * Java

 1. Install Git
+   - Go to git downloads
+   - Download git as per the OS
-2. Create Repository
+3. Create Repository
+   -Specify public or private
-3. Push code
+5. Push code

 This is for demonstration purpose.
 Hi there.